mirko-verardo/md2sl_thesis_mv/README.md

 - Bandit: NO, only Python
 - SonarQube: NO, C only commercial
-- CodeQL: YES?
-A lot of languages: heavy?
+- CodeQL: YES (a lot of languages: heavy?)

 ### Others